openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

     sudo bash -c "echo 'PATH=\$PATH:/usr/local/gocode/bin/' >> /etc/profile"
     ```

-* Alternatively install go and lndconnect manually:
+* Alternatively install Go and lndconnect manually:
     ```
     # check if  Go is installed (should be v1.11 or higher):
     go version